peter88213/novelyst_collection/docs/usage.md

 - You can update the book description from the current project.
 Use **Book > Update book data from the current project**.
   Be sure not to change the book title, because it is used as identifier.
+- You can update the current project description from the book.
+Use **Book > Update project data from the selected project**.

 ---